Dali918/CodePathAndroid/README.md

 ## Notes

-- Faced some initiial troubles with getting android studio to install HAXM on windows.
+- Faced some initial setup issues with Android Studio specifically with HAXM installation on windows.
 Installation was successful after enabling virtualization in BIOS.

 ## License